melinteflxrin/ML-Sound-Gestures/README.md

 Control Spotify to skip or pause songs with sound gestures (like double claps) using machine learning, audio analysis, ensemble models, real-time audio detection, and the Spotify Web API.

+## Demo Video

+ADD YOUTUBE LINK HERE LATER

+> A short video of the app skipping songs on Spotify by double clapping.

 ---

 ## Table of Contents